Michigan: Pain and Symptom Management for Nurses

 Ask yourself...

-1. What co-morbidities have the highest link to chronic pain, as are mentioned in this Michigan: Pain and Symptom Management for Nurses course?
+1. What co-morbidities are the most linked to chronic pain, as mentioned in this Michigan: Pain and Symptom Management for Nurses course?

-2. Are there any other co-morbidities you have experienced prior to taking the Michigan: Pain and Symptom Management for Nurses course?
+2. Are there any other co-morbidities you have experienced before taking the Michigan: Pain and Symptom Management for Nurses course?

 Physical and Psychological Elements of Pain

-Pain elicits a response from the sympathetic nervous system (SNS) leading to signs and symptoms affecting all systems of the body.
+Pain elicits a response from the sympathetic nervous system (SNS) leading to signs and symptoms affecting all body systems.
 The following are some of the physical effects that pain may cause within each individual system.

-With the sensation of pain, the cardiovascular system anticipates an event that is threatening.
-The SNS produces a rush of adrenaline and cortisol that results in tachycardia, hypertension, and increased oxygen demand.
-The respiratory response includes elevated breathing that is shallow.
-The cortisol levels affect the endocrine system, resulting in a surge of glucose by triggering a release of glucagon from the liver that will keep up with the demands needed for the fight or flight response.
+With the sensation of pain, the cardiovascular system anticipates a threatening event.
+The SNS produces a rush of adrenaline and cortisol, resulting in tachycardia, hypertension, and increased oxygen demand.
+The respiratory response includes elevated shallow breathing.
+The cortisol levels affect the endocrine system, resulting in a surge of glucose by triggering a release of glucagon from the liver that will keep up with the demands needed for the fight-or-flight response.

-In contrast, with chronic pain, continued elevated cortisol levels may lead chronic hyperglycemia.
-The gastrointestinal system slows gastric motility which may lead to nausea, vomiting, and constipation.
-Chronic pain may lead to an increase in gastrointestinal discomfort, including irritable bowel syndrome.
-The urinary tract reacts to stress with oversensitivity leading to an increased urgency to urinate and, in some cases, incontinence (7)
+In contrast, chronic pain may lead to chronic hyperglycemia if continued elevated cortisol levels are maintained.
+The gastrointestinal system slows gastric motility, which may lead to nausea, vomiting, and constipation.
+Chronic pain may also increase gastrointestinal discomfort, including irritable bowel syndrome (7).
+The urinary tract reacts to stress with oversensitivity, leading to an increased urgency to urinate and, in some cases, incontinence (7)

 Physical indications of pain from the musculoskeletal system are displayed via piloerection, tremors, and muscle tension and rigidity.
-The nervous system reconfigures with the processing of pain and attempts to adapt to the additional stresses.
+The nervous system reconfigures with pain processing and adapts to the additional stresses.
 Repeated episodes of acute pain can increase the risk of an individual developing chronic pain.

-Cumulatively, the stresses and changes that occur on these systems have a negative effect on the immune system.
-The immune system is unable to keep up with the demands and becomes desensitized to repeated inflammation culminating in a lowered immune response.
-The lowered immune response then poses an increased risk of infection for the individual (5).
+Cumulatively, the stresses and changes that occur in these systems harm the immune system.
+The immune system cannot keep up with the demands and becomes desensitized to repeated inflammation, culminating in a lowered immune response.
+The lowered immune response then increases the individual’s risk of infection (5).

 Ask yourself...